Reltroner/reltroner-studio/content/places/aurioneira-system.md

 # 🪐 Aurioneira Stellar System Overview & Lore Concepts

-A star system pulsing with ancient energy and sentient ambition.
+A star system pulsing with ancient energy and sentient ambition located in the Helionea Sector.
 Below is a breakdown of each celestial body, along with extended ideas for lore development, research focus, and narrative utility.

 ---